What to Expect When Buying a Home?

 The Closing – Settlement

 This is the date when all parties get together, usually at the buyer’s attorney’s office, for the settling of all accounts and signing of documents.

 Participants in this meeting are usually; Seller, Buyer, Real Estate Agents, Attorneys and at times a Mortgage company representative.

-During this meeting mortgage is being signed, checks are exchanged, adjustments are made for such items as property taxes, seller is paid and, you the buyer get the title and the keys to you new home!
+During this meeting mortgage is being signed, checks are exchanged, adjustments are made for such items as property taxes, the seller is paid and, you the buyer get the title and the keys to your new home!